alexcasalboni/aws-lambda-power-tuning/README-EXECUTE.md

 You can deploy and interact with Lambda Power Tuning with an ad-hoc web interface.
 This UI will deploy everything you need to power-tune your functions and also simplify the input/output management for Step Functions via API Gateway.

-Here's the open-source project and instructions to deploy it here: [mattymoomoo/aws-power-tuner-ui](https://github.com/mattymoomoo/aws-power-tuner-ui).
+You can find the open-source project and the instructions to deploy it here: [mattymoomoo/aws-power-tuner-ui](https://github.com/mattymoomoo/aws-power-tuner-ui).

 ![Power Tuner UI](https://github.com/mattymoomoo/aws-power-tuner-ui/blob/master/imgs/website.png?raw=true)